system-er/gdtinycc/README.md

 - load and run the saved program from an objectfile (filename *.o in inspector in "Input Object File" - dont forget to press return)
   the input object-file must be in the bin-directory (or use a path)
   if the objectfile is chosen, export the project and it works.
+- check the "Enable 2D Drawing" in GDTinyCC-node in inspector if you need _draw

 # hello world: